 - Coffee, Diet, etc. - Finally, some people drink coffee or eat fatty foods immediately in the morning, and these can lead to a feeling of anxiety and jitteriness that may make your mornings more stressful.
 This is much less common (small amounts of coffee do not usually cause anxiety), but it does occur nonetheless.

-The reality is that most cases of morning anxiety occur because your mind and body are afraid of the stresses of the day, or the anxiety that you experience throughout the day.
+The reality is that most cases of morning anxiety occur because you are afraid of the stresses of the day, or the anxiety that you experience throughout the day.
 It's an unfortunate consequence of living with anxiety, but sadly one that is all too common for those with anxiety symptoms.

 Morning anxiety is also self-sustaining.
 Once you've started feeling anxiety in the mornings, you tend to feel it every morning because your body wakes up anxious for the anxiety it expects to feel.
 That makes curing it without outside help or life changes a bit more difficult.